Related Content

 Types of Electrolyte Additives

 The most popularly used electrolyte additive for lithium-ion batteries is LiPF6.
-For EV batteries, about 5% of LiFSI (F electrolyte), LiPO2F2 (P electrolyte), LiDFOP (D electrolyte), and LiBOB (B electrolyte) are added to the LiPF6 for higher performance and longer life.
-Since each of them has different properties, the type and arrangement of the additives in use have different effects in battery performance.
+For EV batteries, about 5% of LiFSI (F electrolyte), LiPO2F2(P electrolyte), LiDFOP (D electrolyte), and LiBOB (B electrolyte) are added to the LiPF6 for higher performance and longer life.
+Since each of them has different properties, the type and arrangement of the additives in use have different effects on battery performance.

 Electrolyte Additives for EV Batteries

-As for each of their notable features, the F electrolyte improves output capabilities and extend battery life by inhibiting corrosion.
+As for each of their notable features, the F electrolyte improves output capabilities and extends battery life by inhibiting corrosion.
 Also, it helps prevent discharge at low temperature.
 The P and D electrolytes extend battery life, shorten charging time, and help stable operation of batteries at high temperature.
 The B electrolyte improves output at room and low temperatures and increases the momentary output.

 Performance and stability are highly important in a battery.
 Accordingly, researchers continue to look for better electrolyte additives since they can expect a strong effect even with a small quantity of them.
 Clearly, electrolyte additives have a superior capacity.